ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 intermediary processing.

-Endpoints indicate that the Capsule Protocol is in use on the data stream by sending the Sec-Capsule-Protocol header with a value of ?1.
-Intermediaries MAY use this header to allow processing of HTTP Datagrams for unknown HTTP methods or unknown HTTP Upgrade Tokens.
+Endpoints indicate that the Capsule Protocol is in use on the data stream by sending the Sec-Capsule-Protocol header field with a value of ?1.
+Intermediaries MAY use this header field to allow processing of HTTP Datagrams for unknown HTTP methods or unknown HTTP Upgrade Tokens.

 "Sec-Capsule-Protocol" is an Item Structured Header {{!RFC8941}}.
 Its value MUST be a Boolean, its ABNF is: